blog » Bullet vs Dome Cameras: How to Choose

 Bullet cameras also get their name from their distinct cylindrical shape, with most models featuring a housing attached to a manually adjustable wall mount.
 Perhaps the most recognizable style of security camera, they’re often used as both a visual deterrent and a means for recording and viewing live video feeds.

 When weighing up the bullet vs. dome camera pros and cons, the primary benefit of the bullet camera system is the camera range.
-Bullet and bullet IP cameras tend to have more optical zoom capability and are therefore able to record footage from a long-range distance.
+Similar to pan tilt zoom, or PTZ security cameras, bullet and bullet IP cameras tend to have more optical zoom capability and are therefore able to record footage from a long-range distance.
 That being said, improved range does come at the cost of a narrower field of view.
 Another pro in the bullet vs. dome camera debate is that bullet cameras are also much easier to install than dome systems, requiring only a wall mount to be attached to the desired surface.
 However, as their position is adjustable via a manual hinge, they can be prone to vandalism.

 When faced with the choice between bullet vs. dome cameras, it can be helpful to take a closer look at their ideal use cases.